 - taking medications such as diuretics, other blood pressure-lowering drugs, or medications that can cause dizziness

-While not an exhaustive list, the conditions listed in this section warrant avoiding infrared sauna use or getting clearance from a healthcare provider.
+While not an exhaustive list, the conditions listed in this section warrant avoiding infrared sauna use or getting clearance from your doctor.

 - Nerve and motor function conditions.
 If you have a neurological deficits, Cook-Bolden says your ability to sense and respond to the intensity of heat might put you at risk for heat or burn injuries.

-- Pregnancy considerations.
+- Pregnancy.
 If you’re pregnant, avoid using the sauna unless you’ve received clearance from your doctor.

 - Age considerations.
-If you have an age-related limitation, avoid using a sauna.
-This includes older adults who are more prone to dehydration and dizziness with dry heat, which can lead to falls.
+Older adults are more prone to dehydration and dizziness with dry heat, which can lead to falls.
 For children, discuss infrared sauna use with their doctor before trying it out.

-- Weak or compromised immune system.
+- Weakened or compromised immune system.
 If you have a weakened immune system, Cook-Bolden says you should contact the facility to make sure it’s well-kept and that it has strict cleaning protocols and procedures in place that meet industry standards.
-Afterward, talk with your healthcare provider to get clearance to use the facility.
+Afterward, talk with your doctor to get clearance to use the facility.

 - Unhealed wounds.
 If you have open wounds or you’re recovering from surgery, wait until these areas are healed.
-Then talk with your healthcare provider first to get permission before getting infrared sauna treatments.
+Then talk with your doctor first to get permission before getting infrared sauna treatments.

 - Heart conditions.
 “People with cardiovascular diseases, or underlying heart arrhythmia such as atrial fibrillation, should talk with their doctor before using a sauna,” Sharma says.
 The use of a sauna can increase heart rate and cause arrhythmia.